bimalka98/Hardware-Description-Languages/README.md

 #### VHDL assignments, signals, and variables.

+In VHDL there are several objects types.
+As `signal`(to represent a wire), `variable`(to store local information), `constant`(to represent a constant)

 ##### Signals assignment operators (<=)
-* signals wire to the entity: std_logic
+* signals wire to the entity
-* Scheduled update
+* Scheduled update (needs some time to update to the new value after the operator is executed.)
+* To assign new value to a signal type object this operator is used.
 ```
 Z <= A AND B;
 Z <= D after 5ns; is a simulation
 ```

 ##### Variables (:=)

-* Variable only within the process: integrated
+* Variable only within the `process construct`(what is inside the process construct is executed top to bottom sequentially, NOT concurrently)
-* Immediate update
+* Immediate update(right after the operator is executed new value take place.)
+* to assign new value to a variable type object this operator is used.
 ```
-count := count +1; --simulation loop counter
+count   := count +1;  -- simulation loop counter
-a :=27; variable assignment
+a       := 27;         -- variable assignment
 ```
 variable updates immediately and does not need to wait for an event like a clock edge in the process.